Skip to main content

 }

-In this example, the road width at 13 zoom level is 1 pixel, at 14 zoom level is 1 point, at 15+ zoom level will be used the greater of 2 points or 4 meters.
+In this example, the road width is 1 pixel at zoom level 13, 1 point at zoom level 14, and the greater of 2 points or 4 meters at zoom level 15 and above.

 metric